0branch/boron/doc/copr.md

 ## Build Environment
 A file can be specified to override the [target system] settings.

+## Help
+Help simply prints the usage.

+## Inspect
+Print the contents of the project cache.

 ## Jobs
 Use `-j` to run commands using multiple threads.